GLYCAM-Web/gems/docs/GEMS Instance Configuration/about_instance_config.md

 > grpc-default is ignored as a SLURM host, it's just auxilary. routes and subhosts are currently documentation only.

 The below is for reference only, please use the provided `instance_config.json.example` in the $GEMSHOME root.
+The `instance_config.json.wip` file is a blueprint/work in progress.

 ```json
 {